 Talking with God should be second nature for the devoted Christian.
-Whether it be praising Him in the morning as the sun kisses your face on your morning walk, or thanking Him for revealing new insights while reading a scripture you’ve read many times before.
+Whether it be praising Him in the morning as the sun kisses your face on your morning walk or thanking Him for revealing new insights while reading scripture verses you’ve read many times before.
 Most importantly, He has saved your soul for eternity.
-Think on that for a minute!
-How can you not make it a priority to constantly converse with your Savior?
+Think about that for a minute!
+How can you not make it a priority to converse with your Savior regularly?

-God is longing to hear from you…have you talked with Him today?
-I find myself talking with God throughout the day.
-I cherish every morning I awake.
-I thank Him for His provision and protection.
-I thank Him for my family who continues to love and support me.
-Prayer is a privilege that was paid for with the blood of Jesus Christ.
-Get intimate with God and talk with Him…you can talk about anything with God.
+God is longing to hear from you.
+Have you talked with Him today?
+Throughout the day, I find myself having conversations with God.
+I cherish every morning that I awaken.
+I also thank Him for His provision and protection.
+My prayers include thanking Him for my family, who continues to love and support me.
+Prayer is a privilege paid for with the blood of Jesus Christ.
+Get intimate with God and talk with Him.
+You can talk about anything with God.
 You will begin to hear from Him as you seek Him with all your heart.

 In the morning Lord you will hear my voice; I will order my prayer to You and eagerly watch.
 (Psalm 5:3)

-As I mentioned in my book, Unleash the Power of Prayer in your Life, “Prayer is the conduit by which we can access God’s power.”
-The devoted Christian’s prayer life grows deeper as you begin to realize the necessity of talking with God on a regular basis.
-This leads me to the final evidence that I want to share with you.
+As I mentioned in my book, Unleash the Power of Prayer in your life, “Prayer is the conduit by which we can access God’s power.”
+The devoted Christian’s prayer life grows more profound as you begin to realize the necessity of talking with God regularly.
+After discussing the oxygen for every Christian prayer, I want to share the final evidence with you.

 Divine Evidence #7- Dependable Servant

-This final evidence for me is very personal.
-It was during my stroke recovery in the hospital that God revealed to me His purpose for my salvation.
-It was not just for me to stay out of Hell, It was so much more.
-God desires us a Christians to live a life so that He is glorified.
+This final evidence, for me, is very personal.
+During my stroke recovery in the hospital, God revealed to me His purpose for my salvation.
+It was not just for me to stay out of Hell.
+It was so much more.
+God desires us as Christians to live a life so that He receives all glory.

-He wants us to share the gospel of Christ, and to encourage our brothers and sisters in Christ.
-We do this while showing a love like He has shown to you and me not expecting anything in return.
+He wants us to share the gospel of Christ and to encourage our brothers and sisters in Christ.
+We do this while showing a love like He has bestowed on you and me, not expecting anything in return.

 For we are His workmanship created in Christ Jesus for good works which God prepared beforehand so that we would walk in them.
 (Ephesians 2:10)